bento-ux-ui/gfonts-sync-macos/README.md

 ```bash
 rm -rf ~/Library/Fonts/google-fonts
 ```
+## 🧠 Alternatives

+If you're looking for a more advanced or selective CLI tool, check out [fnt](https://github.com/alexmyczko/fnt) — a great solution for developers who prefer a leaner setup and full control over which fonts are installed.

 ## 🙌 Credits
 Made by the community — feel free to fork, improve, or contribute.